Bel Air Business of the Year

 The Bel Air Board of Town Commissioners recognizes outstanding businesses in the community by selecting an annual Bel Air Business of the Year.
 The award is bestowed upon businesses that have positively impacted the local economy and are actively involved in special projects, events and partnerships throughout the town.

-A call for nominations is released each August with nomination forms available on the Town’s website.
-Nomination forms for Business of the Year are available online and are due September 2, 2022.
+A call for nominations will be released in May with nomination forms available on the Town’s website.
+Nomination forms for Business of the Year are available online.
+The deadline for submitting nominations is July 15, 2023.
+(The nomination period has closed for 2023)

 Please call 410-838-0584 for more information.
 Nominations are reviewed by the Town’s Economic and Community Development Commission, with the winner announced at the annual awards ceremony.